Seir Kieran GAA: Inter-county successes, 1980 and 1981

-Reverberations in Clareen, 1980 and 1981
+The Offaly hurlers advanced to their first Senior All-Ireland semi-final on 3 August 1980, where a more experienced Galway side prevailed (4-9 to 3-10).

+In the 1981 championship, Offaly defeated Wexford (3–12 to 2–13) to win their second Leinster Senior Hurling Championship in a row.
+The Leinster Champions won direct passage to the All-Ireland final, played on 6 September 1981.
+The opposition were defending champions Galway.
+The team, which included a number of Clareen players, won the 1981 All-Ireland Senior Hurling Championship final (2–12 to 0–15) and landed Offaly's first ever All-Ireland title.

-On the "domestic" scene, Seir Kieran went down to Kinnitty (1-19 to 3-8) and to Ballyskenagh (4-9 to 4-7) in the 1980 Senior Hurling Championship, and to St Rynagh's (4-16 to 2-7) in 1981.
-Even so, their contribution to the Faithful County's cause gave a tremendous boost to the profile of the club, and to its grip on the imagination of the rising generation in Clareen.
+At a club level, Seir Kieran went down to Kinnitty (1-19 to 3-8) and to Ballyskenagh (4-9 to 4-7) in the 1980 Senior Hurling Championship, and to St Rynagh's (4-16 to 2-7) in 1981.
 The Bob O'Keeffe trophy came to the Seir Kieran National School in March 1981, along with Leinster Championship medal-holders Noel Bergin, Joe Mooney and Eugene Coughlan.
-Club chairman Tim Mulrooney, Offaly hurling secretary Tony Murphy, and Seamus Mulrooney were in attendance as well.
-There were even more ebullient scenes when Offaly recorded their All-Ireland victory over Galway.
-On the Monday night, preceded by the Mountbolus Pipe Band, the new Champions had a rapturous reception into Emmett Square in Birr.
-The platform set up for the occasion was a converted articulated trailer provided by Frank Whitten of Clareen.
-Similar outpourings of pride and acclaim awaited the panel on its tour of the rural hurling strongholds.
-When they reached Mrs. May Bruce's post office just above the Clareen cross-roads, team captain Pádraig Horan handed the Liam MacCarthy Cup over to Eugene Coughlan, and in that manner the cavalcade arrived in Seir Kieran.

-Swash-buckling buccaneers 1982 to 1987
+There were even more energetic scenes when Offaly recorded their All-Ireland victory over Galway and the county team brought the Liam MacCarthy Cup to Seir Kieran.

 Development of the club facilities

 The Seir Kieran primary school pictured in late 2005, before the rebuilding of 2007–2009.
 The original school room is to the back and the 1983 extension is in the foreground.

-At the club's AGM in January 1982, Mick Corrigan of the Racepark was asked to chair a committee looking after the Field Development Scheme.
-By the end of 1982, the club had also built dressing rooms complete with showers and toilets, put a paling around the field, and installed goalposts and nets.
-The overall effort received welcome recognition in May 1982, in a presentation to Leinster GAA clubs that took place in the Newpark Hotel in Kilkenny.
-Seir Kieran were nominated as Offaly's "Club of the Year in Section C".
+In the early 1980s, the club built dressing rooms (with showers and toilets), put a paling around the field, and installed goalposts and nets.
+In May 1982, in a presentation to Leinster GAA clubs that took place in the Newpark Hotel in Kilkenny, Seir Kieran were nominated as Offaly's "Club of the Year in Section C".
 Chairman Tim Mulrooney and secretary Mick Murphy accepted the award, and attributed the success to the progress made in promoting underage hurling as much as to the work on the facilities.
 For example, during the 1981 Féile na nGael event in Birr, Seir Kieran had played host to young hurlers from Antrim whose club chairman subsequently recorded his appreciation: